Holonomy transformations for singular foliations

 \begin{remarks} \begin{enumerate} \item In general, a foliation linearizable about a leaf $L$ does not come from a Lie groupoid proper at $x$ (where $x\in L$).
 For instance, the foliation on $\R^2$ induced by the action of $SL(2,\R)$ on $\R^2$ (see \cite{AndrSk}, \cite{AnZa11}) is linearizable around zero (as the action is linear).
 However this foliation does not arise from a groupoid $G$ proper at $0$: if it did, $H_0^0$ would be compact (being a quotient of $G_0^0$), contradicting the non-compactness of $H_0^0 = SL(2,\R)$.
 The same applies, of course, if we replace $SL(2,\R)$ by $GL(2,\R)$, in fact for any foliation defined by a linear action of a non-compact group (see \cite[Ex.
 4.6]{AnZa11}).

 The situation is different if one assumes the set-up of Prop. \ref{prop:proper}.
-More precisely: under the assumptions that the embedded leaf $L$ has discrete essential isotropy group and $H_x^x$ is compact, the foliation is linearizable at $L$ if{f} it comes from a Lie groupoid proper at $x$.
+More precisely: assuming the leaf $L$ at $x \in M$ is embedded and $H_x^x$ is compact, the foliation is linearizable at $L$ if{f} it comes from a Lie groupoid proper at $x$.

-\item Obtaining linearization conditions for an arbitrary singular foliation is a problem of different order, which deserves to be addressed in a separate article.
-A way to approach such linearization results is by understanding certain averaging processes.
-However, averaging here is impossible because, unlike the regular case, the holonomy groupoid of a singular foliation not only has pathological topology in general, but its source-fibers (when smooth) have jumping dimensions.
-A way out of this would be to work on the level of bi-submersions instead; but there the notion of properness which allows averaging becomes irrelevant: We may have foliations arising from a proper Lie groupoid whose path holonomy bi-submersions are not proper in any sense.

 \item Notice that a linearization theorem for singular foliations would extend the Reeb stability theorem for regular foliations (\cf \cite[Thm.
 2.9]{MM}).
 Instances of the linearization theorem in which additional structure is present were recently established: for the symplectic foliation of a Poisson manifold by Crainic-Mar{c}u\c{t} in \cite{CrMar}, and for orbits of a proper Lie groupoid by Crainic-Struchiner in \cite{CrStr}.